-Mark your calendars!
-House of Mercy’s 28th Annual Walk for AIDS will be celebrated on Saturday, September 18th.
-Due to the continuing effects and uncertainty of COVID-19, House of Mercy has decided to do a “hybrid” event this year.
-Our Walk for AIDS will allow for two experiences.
-You can join us virtually or in the comfort of your own neighborhood, and walking trail, and live at Stowe Park in Belmont.
+House of Mercy’s 28th Annual Walk for AIDS will be celebrated in Spring 2022.
+Due to the continuing effects and uncertainty of COVID-19, House of Mercy has decided to wait until Spring 2022 and then do an in-person event live at Stowe Park in Belmont.
 Our live event at Stowe Park will have sign-up slots for maintaining attendance to ensure COVID-19 safety measure protocols are in place.
-This year we are adding a “kickoff” with our high-level sponsor Chick-Fil-A Belmont, some live program segments from your neighborhoods, and Stowe Park.
+We are adding a “kickoff” with our high-level sponsor Chick-Fil-A Belmont, some live program segments from your neighborhoods, and Stowe Park.
 Be ready for some games and contests with awards, prizes, and much more...

 House of Mercy needs your help in making this event an impactful and successful one to help continue to fund its mission for those living with HIV/AIDS.
 Help us reach our $80,000 goal this year with the 30-team challenge in honor of our